momandine/momandine.github.io/_posts/2017-11-26-Make-it-Work.md

 2. Unit tests don't test UI well.

 Any person executing the code would have noticed that a dialog didn't pop up saying their screenshot was saved.
-But it is *really* annoying and repetitive to run that code on every single platform every time I made a small change.
+But it would be *really* annoying and repetitive to run that code on every single platform every time I made a small change.

 Enter integration tests.
 Integration tests often affect multiple system, often from the outside, and usually test features end-to-end.
 This means they take more thought and time to write.
 They are are also necessarily more expensive and are more likely to fail inconsistently.
 Frankly, they are not always worth the expense to write and maintain, but when the tradeoff is between an explosion of manual test cases or integration tests, integration tests are way to go.
 It is an interesting exercise to figure out how to insert test hooks, and may force you (like unit tests) to improve the modularity of the code.

-## Slow rollouts, flagging, and logging
+#### Slow rollouts, flagging, and logging

 My first project at Dropbox touched our installer, a pretty important bit of code for the success of the application.
 I had written unit tests and done a battery of manual tests.
 When the new feature was starting to roll out, we got error reports from a handful of users, so we halted rollout, turned off the feature, and furiously investigated.